sidex18/Face-Animation-With-Blend-Shapes/README.md

 The options for `--mode` to be one of `slider`, `lerp`, and `cmrom`.

+lerp and cmrom blend facial expressions using the linear interpolation and catmull rom splines, and sliders give control over different facial blendshapes

 Take a look at `src/cli.py` for additional flags.

+'src2' contains smooth blending for facial expressions without the 'slider' mode

 # Visualization